Standard library

 dday content integer

-## Returns the number of the year, month (starting from 1) and day (starting
+## Returns the number of the year, month (1-12) and day (1-31) from the date.

-declaration to_year_month_day content (integer, integer, integer) depends on
+content (integer, integer, integer)

 ## Returns the year number from a date.

-declaration get_year content integer depends on
+declaration get_year

-## Returns the month number from a date (starting from 1).
+## Returns the month number (1-12) from a date.

-declaration get_month content integer depends on
+declaration get_month

 ## Returns the day number from a date (starting from 1).